About Dr. Fontaine

 Dr. Fontaine’s Current Work

-Dr. Fontaine is currently working at H. Lee Moffitt Cancer Center in Tampa, Florida.
-He joined the Moffitt cancer team in 2011, where he works with pulmonologists, oncologists and researchers who are engaged in developing innovative treatment approaches.
+Dr. Fontaine currently works at the H. Lee Moffitt Cancer Center in Tampa, Florida.
+Since 2011, he has worked with pulmonologists, oncologists, and researchers who are engaged in developing innovative treatment approaches.

 Dr. Fontaine also leads the Robotic Surgery fellowship program at Moffitt, which is a 12-month specialization offered to recent thoracic surgery graduates.